sarthak-chakraborty/PARIMA/README.md

 ## Requirements
 Use `python3` for all the codes.
 Install the dependencies by running `pip install -r requirements.txt`.

 After the installation, source code for the package `creme` needs to be modified.
-For the same, go to the location(say, `L`) in your system where `creme` library source codes are stored(eg, `~/anaconda3/lib/python3.7/site-packages/creme/`) and copy the file `creme/linear_model/pa.py` into the appropriate subdirectory in `L`.
+For the same, go to the location(say, `PATH`) in your system where `creme` library source codes are stored(eg, `~/anaconda3/lib/python3.7/site-packages/creme/`) and copy the file `creme/linear_model/pa.py` into the appropriate subdirectory in `PATH`.

 ## Datasets